iameo/ml-cpt/README.md

 - Auto dataset split (60% - Train, 30% - Validation and 10% - Test)
 - Algorithm selection (Catboost, Knn, RandomForest and Xgboost)
 - Detailed report on prediction
+- Save Test prediction to obtain a baseline model score on your Hackathon

 ### Tip